-3 A heterogenous-agent Barro Becker model
+3 A heterogenous-agent Barro-Becker model

-In this section we present a baseline model which introduces heterogenous agents into a Barro-Becker fertility framework and allows us to quantify the role of selection in explaining the interest rate.
-Section 4 extends this model to match the path of population, income per capita, life expectancy, capital accumulation and a form of imperfect altruism and shows that our baseline results continue to hold.
+In this section we present a baseline model which introduces heterogenous agents into a Barro-Becker fertility framework and allows us to explore the role of selection alone in explaining the path of the interest rate.
+In Section 4 we extend this simple model to match the path of population, income per capita, life expectancy, capital accumulation and a form of imperfect altruism.
+Our baseline results continue to hold: the selection mechanism can explain a large portion of the overall decline in the interest rate.

-Baseline set-up Consider an economy with aggregate population N_t at time t that consists of a finite number of dynasties, indexed by i = 1, ..., I. Each dynasty i, which consists of N_t^i identical households, differs from other dynasties in its discount factor, β^i .
-Without loss of generality, the sequence $\{\beta^i\}{i=1}^I$ is strictly increasing in i, so dynasty I has the highest discount factor, β^I .
+Baseline set-up Consider an economy with aggregate population N_t at time t.
+The population consists of a finite number of dynasties, indexed by $i = 1, \ldots, I$.
+A dynasty i consists of N_t^i equally-sized households.
+Households within a dynasty are identical, but dynasties differ in their discount factors, $\beta^{i,8}$ Without loss of generality, the sequence $\{\beta^i\}{i=1}^{I}$ is strictly increasing in i, so dynasty I has the highest discount factor, β^{I} .
 Each period every household is endowed with a unit of labor that it inelastically provides in exchange for a wage, w_t , as well as a stock of non-reproducible capital (or land), k_t^i , that it inherited from its parent and that it rents out in exchange for a rental rate, r_t .
 Each household of type i solves the following utility maximization problem in each period t: